 6. Backpack Bucket in the Car – Use a tub as a landing spot for everything headed to school as soon as they hop into the car.
 This will keep their water bottle, backpack, school projects, and anything else they are toting along with them contained and ready to take with them when they hop out of the car door.

 After School Hacks

 7. Backpack Station – Give your kids a clear, defined space to hang up their backpacks when they walk through the door.
 This will make it so much easier to find their packs in the morning and keep them up off the floor!
-If you can personalize this space with their name or initial, even better!
+If you can personalize the backpack station space with their name or initial, even better!

 8. Homework/Folder Dropbox – Create a “mailbox” system like your children are used to using in the classroom where they can drop their homework, go folder, papers, or anything else you need to see.
 This one spot can corral all the paperwork so it doesn’t end up all over your counter and gives both you and your children a dedicated spot to find exactly what you are looking for.
 Parents can spend a bit of time sorting through the paperwork, filing what papers you want to keep, signing any important sheets, and reviewing work completed.
 When homework time rolls around, you can be organized with what needs to be completed and then have your children return their folders and important papers back to their backpacks.

 9. After-school Snack – Kids always seem to walk through the door and announce they are “starving”.
 Have a variety of choices ready for munching so you don’t have the kids standing aimlessly looking into the fridge for a solution.
 We have a snack tub in the fridge with choices and my boys know they can pick any one snack after school either from the school snack bucket or the fridge snack choices.
 You can even stash a few Sausage & Buttermilk Biscuit snack sandwiches in the fridge (can be stored thawed in the fridge for up to 3 days).
 They are a prefect, filling after school snack.

 Nightly Back to School Hacks